Iron Guard: Founding and rise

 The Vaida-Voevod government outlawed the Iron Guard in January 1931.
 On 10 December 1933, the Romanian Liberal Prime Minister Ion Duca banned the Iron Guard.
 After a brief period of arrests, beatings, torture and even killings (18 members of the Legionary Movement were killed by the police force), Iron Guard members retaliated on 29 December 1933, by assassinating Duca on the platform of Sinaia railway station.

+The Iron Guard participated in the 1934 Montreux Fascist conference as an observer.
+From the outset, the conference was marred by serious conflicts between the participants.
+The Iron Guard, for example, stressed the need for race to be an integral component of fascism.